HBV hydrology model: Discharge modelling

-The model considers the catchment as two reservoirs (S1 and S2) connected by a percolation flow, the inflow to the first reservoir is calculated as the surface runoff, which is what remains from the initial precipitations after calculating the infiltration and the evapotranspiration.
+The model considers the catchment as two reservoirs (S1 and S2) connected by a percolation flow.
+The inflow to the first reservoir is calculated as the surface runoff, which is what remains from the initial precipitation after calculating the infiltration and the evapotranspiration.

-The outflow from the first reservoir is divided into two separate flows (Q1 and Q2) where Q1 represents the fast flow which is triggered after a certain threshold L to be defined by the user and Q2 the intermediate flow.
+The outflow from the first reservoir is divided into two separate flows (Q1 and Q2), where Q1 represents the fast flow which is triggered after a certain threshold L (defined by the user or by calibration) and Q2 represents the intermediate flow.
 A constant K1 is used to find the outflows as a function of the storage in S1.

-To consider the percolation rate a constant Kd is used as along as the storage is S1.
+The percolation rate depends on a constant Kd along with the storage in S1.

-The outflow from the second reservoir is considered to be the groundwater flow (Q3) function of a constant K2 and the storage in S2.
+The outflow from the second reservoir is considered to be the groundwater flow (Q3), a function of a constant K2 and the storage in S2.

 The total flow generated from a certain rain event is the sum of the 3 flows.

-The result of the model are later compared to the actual measured flow values and Nasch parameter is used to calibrate the model by changing the different parameters.
-The model has in total 9 parameters : TT, Cmelt, FC, C, PWP, L, K1, K2, Kd.
-For a good calibration of the model it is better to use Monte-Carlo simulation or the GLUE-Method to properly define the parameters and the uncertainty in the model.
+Calibration.
+The result of the model are later compared to the actual measured flow values and Nash-Sutcliffe parameter is used to calibrate the model by changing the different parameters.
+The model has 9 parameters in total: TT, Cmelt, FC, C, PWP, L, K1, K2, Kd.
+For a good calibration of the model it is better to use Monte-Carlo simulation or the GLUE method to properly define the parameters and the uncertainty in the model.